XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ## Account Verification

-Similar to [Domain Verification](#domain-verification), account verification is the idea of proving that the same entity controls a particular domain and a particular XRP Ledger address.
+Similar to Domain Verification, account verification is the idea of proving that the same entity controls a particular domain and a particular XRP Ledger address.
 Account verification is not necessary for using the XRP Ledger or providing an `xrp-ledger.toml` file, but you may desire to verify your accounts in the name of transparency.

 Account verification requires establishing a two-way link between the domain operator and the address:

 1. The domain claims ownership of the address.

-    - Serve an `xrp-ledger.toml` file, following all the [requirements described in this document](#serving-the-file), from the domain in question.
+    - Serve an `xrp-ledger.toml` file, following all the requirements described in this document, from the domain in question.

     - In that `xrp-ledger.toml` file, provide an `[[ACCOUNTS]]` entry with the address of the account you want to verify.
 If you issue currency from this address, you may also provide this account in the `issuer` field of a `[[CURRENCIES]]` entry.

 2. The address claims ownership by a domain.

-    [Set the account's `Domain` field](accountset.html#domain) to match the domain that this `xrp-ledger.toml` file was served from.
+    Set the account's `Domain` field to match the domain that this `xrp-ledger.toml` file was served from.
 The domain value (when decoded from ASCII) MUST match _exactly_, including all subdomains such as `www.`.
-For internationalized domain names, set the `Domain` value to the Punycode of the domain, as described in [RFC3492](https://tools.ietf.org/html/rfc3492). <!-- SPELLING_IGNORE: punycode, rfc3492 -->
+For internationalized domain names, set the `Domain` value to the Punycode of the domain, as described in [RFC3492](https://tools.ietf.org/html/rfc3492).
+See [Account Set: Domain](accountset.html#domain)<!-- SPELLING_IGNORE: punycode, rfc3492 -->

     Since setting the `Domain` requires sending a transaction, whoever set the `Domain` value must have possessed the account's secret key when the transaction was sent.